The Eager Traveler

 Discovery Pass:

-Things to do in Banff in Summer – Day 0
+things to do in banff in summer - sulphur mountain

 Ride the Gondola up to Sulphur Mountain